RiddleAndCode/rtd-docs/docs/Manual.md

 In the database there is a table called Account with two columns: Account ID and Container ID.

 The table grows when precalculation of accounts is executed.
 The account ID column is automatically incremented, **however** container ID is always 0.
 It requires to be filled manually using a database management tool (eg: phpmyadmin).
 Without this step, making a [Transaction](#transaction) will be impossible.

+# Support
+For all inquiries on not already covered in this manual feel free to contact us directly via: support@riddleandcode.com